-# Using Amazon Web Services Secrets Manager in connections
+# Use AWS Secrets Manager in connections

 Video guide: Set up connections safely with AWS Secrets Manager

-In this guide, we'll show you how to use secrets from your Amazon Web Services (AWS) Secrets Manager vault to configure Workato connections.
+This guide explains how to use secrets from your Amazon Web Services (AWS) Secrets Manager vault to configure Workato connections.

 # Prerequisites

-- A user role with Create and Edit Connections privileges
+- A user role with Create and Edit Connections privileges.

 In Amazon Web Services (AWS):

-- Permissions that allow you to view secrets in AWS Secrets Manager
+- Permissions that allow you to view secrets in AWS Secrets Manager.

-# Step 1: Retrieve the secret's details from AWS
+# Retrieve the secret's details from AWS

 Sign in to your AWS Management Console and open the Secrets Manager console (opens new window).